PlatenPrime/btw-wh-server/src/modules/pulls/PULLS_API_DOCUMENTATION.md

 **Request Body Schema**:

+- `askId` (string, required): Valid MongoDB ObjectId of the ask that requests this position
 - `actualQuant` (number, required): Non-negative number representing actual quantity to be pulled
 - `solverId` (string, required): Valid MongoDB ObjectId of the solver processing this position